Medical Gaslighting in Lyme Disease: How Symptom Dismissal Delays Diagnosis

-Medical gaslighting Lyme disease is not rare—it is simply underrecognized.
+Medical gaslighting Lyme disease is not rare—it is often underrecognized.

 Patients spend months—sometimes years—seeking answers.
 Imaging is normal.
 Lab work is inconclusive.
-Each visit offers a new explanation: stress, anxiety, hormonal change.
+Each visit offers a new explanation: stress, anxiety, hormonal change, burnout, or simply uncertainty.

 In medicine, gaslighting is rarely intentional.